demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 {% endblock %}
 ```

-As the last step use these values to intialize the user feed and subscribe to the new tweet and print to the console.
+On the client side, use these values to initialize the user feed and subscribe to the new tweet and print to the console.

 ```js
 // src/FsTweet.Web/assets/js/wall.js